 I was seeking peace and tranquility (and grounding) in a world that seeks to compress time.
 With an abundance of passions in life, I took to the road on my motorcycle, hiked mountains, ran trails with my dog, read endlessly in coffee shops, and spent countless hours writing in my journal as I sipped wine in locations all across the world.
 I even spent time training with a professional boxer challenging my physical body.
 After much soul searching, I left the corporate world, and traveled to India and Nepal where I devoted myself to rigorous and intense training with a Swami, yogi, and spiritual teacher.

 For years, I had practiced yoga and had felt that it naturally came to me.
 Now, I wanted to understand the true origins and teachings of yoga.
 I searched for a place to train, and while there were many yoga schools in the U.S., my heart kept pulling me to the mountains of India.
 I found a school in the Himalayan Mountains that had been detailed in my dreams.
-There were to be three other students joining me from different parts of the world, but a week before I was to leave, the school contacted me to say that I would be the only student in attendance.
+There were to be four other students joining me from different parts of the world, but a week before I was to leave, the school contacted me to say that I would be the only student in attendance.
 I loved to travel alone and jumped at the opportunity to receive personal training.

 When I arrived in Delhi, the sky was dark, and as the taxi drove me to my hotel, I saw people huddling next to small bonfires in the parking lot of the airport, in desperate attempts to keep warm.
 It was instantly clear that I had left the comforts of home far behind.
 I was alone in a strange and completely foreign land, and yet as the taxi bounced into the darkness, I had no sense of fear.
 I felt protected.
 The next day I woke to sounds of the Hindi language seeping through the wide gap in the bottom of my hotel door, and after a loud knock, I learned that the train that was supposed to take me on my long journey to the mountains was not in operation.
 A taxi whisked me to the private residence of my teacher, and it was from there that I traveled with my guru and a Swami through the vast lands of India.
 Jetlag had overcome me, but I groggily realized we had arrived at the Ganges River.
 The Swami with me was dressed in the traditional orange headdress.
 I watched in anticipation as I saw him remove it, kiss it, and my guru tossed it into the river along with a handful of coins he had me kiss.
 The Swami spoke to me for the first time and explained the spiritual power of the Ganges.
 This was my first glimpse at how powerful and spiritual my training would become.